-Health Systems Impact Papers: 25% 25% Site Visits, Seminars, Paper 1 : The impact of the program on your learning -on and Observations, and off site in your discipline and as a person gaining new Local Interactions knowledge and skills.
+Health Systems Impact Papers: 25% 25% Site Visits, Seminars, Down 1 The impact of the management of the manag Observations, and Paper 1 : The impact of the program on your learning -on and Local Interactions off site in your discipline and as a person gaining new knowledge and skills.
 [15%].
 Deadline: By midnight on January 1, 2021.
 Paper 2: Your impact on an individual, group or agency.
 Describe how your presence, participation or suggestions made an impact or a connection at a point in time during the program.
 Personal encounters, perspective-changing experiences should be included.
 [10%].
 Deadline: By midnight on January 5, 2021 .
 Each paper not more than 3 typed pages; may include 1 photo.
 Group Presentations on January 8, 2021: Overall Impact 15% 20% Entire Experience [Group 1] Nursing Care: [Group 2] Health Administration: [Group 3] Hospital Services: Each group will include (i) SWOT analysis with three factors on each category of SWOT; and (ii) two relevant photos taken during the program representing their experience while conducting research on their area of focus.
 Presentations are 30 minutes, Q&A included.
 Total: 100%